How to Buy a Home in NC in 12 Easy Steps

 Read More: Your RealtorⓇ can Help You Nail These 15 Home Services

 Congratulations!
 If you were pre-approved for your mortgage in Step 3, you don’t have much to worry about here.
-Contact Beverly-Hanks Mortgage Services and make sure all the paperwork is in place for your mortgage approval.
+Contact your loan officer and make sure all the paperwork is in place for your mortgage approval.

 Read More: 4 Mortgage Mistakes to Avoid for a Stress-Free Process